Ruelle's inequality in negative curvature: Geodesic flow and Lyapunov exponents

-In particular, we can remove inequality \eqref{eq:PRuelle} as a redundant assumption in \cite[Theorem 7.2]{PPS}.
+In particular, we can remove inequality \ref{eq:PRuelle} as a redundant assumption in \cite[Theorem 7.2]{PPS} and obtain Corollary \ref{cor1} below.
 Recall that the geodesic flow is conservative with respect to a finite or infinite measure $m$ on $T^1X$ if every wandering set has $m$-measure zero.

-\begin{cor} Let $X$ be a complete Riemannian manifold with dimension at least 2 and pinched negative sectional curvature at most -1.
+\begin{corollary} Let $X$ be a complete Riemannian manifold with dimension at least 2 and pinched negative sectional curvature.
 Assume that the derivatives of the sectional curvature are uniformly bounded.
 If the geodesic flow on $T^{1}X$ is conservative with respect to the Liouville measure $\mathcal{L}$, then $\mathcal{L}$ is proportional to the Gibbs measure $m_{F^{su}}$ associated to the geometric potential $F^{su}$.
-Furthermore, the topological pressure $P(F^{su})$ is equal to zero. \end{cor} In particular, we also have \begin{cor} Let $X$ be a complete Riemannian manifold with dimension at least 2 and pinched negative sectional curvature at most -1.
+Furthermore, the topological pressure $P(F^{su})$ is equal to zero. \end{corollary} As a direct consequence, we also have \begin{corollary} Let $X$ be a complete Riemannian manifold with dimension at least 2 and pinched negative sectional curvature.
 Assume that the derivatives of the sectional curvature are uniformly bounded.
 If $X$ has finite volume, then